RuslanChernysh/kryvyi-rih-s5p-coverage-aware-workflow/validation/README.md

 - `so2_scale_sensitivity_audit_summary.txt`
   Summary of the SO2 AOI zonal-reduction scale sensitivity audit across the tested spatial scales.
 The audit evaluates numerical stability without changing the native Sentinel-5P L3 raster support or the Master workflow.

+  - `sentinel5p_spatial_support_provenance_audit_summary.txt`
+  Summary of the endpoint annual, change, and hotspot-persistence spatial-support provenance audit for NO2 and CO, including the verified 528-cell support and the documented persistence-projection note.

+- `sentinel5p_aoi_reduction_sample_count_diagnostic_summary.txt`
+  Diagnostic explanation of the historical 698-versus-528 discrepancy, confirming that 528 is the standalone unweighted AOI raster-cell count and that 698 must not be interpreted as the number of valid raster cells.

 - `critical_audit_decision_summary.txt`
   Consolidated record of methodological decisions derived from the critical post-release audits and their implications for interpretation and reporting.